 Step 1: Find the answer yourself

 If the providers’ website or Google can’t help you, ask one of your colleagues, or better yet, the IT team.
-They may know a quick and easy fix to your problem.
+They may have come across the issues before and know a quick and easy fix.

 Step 3: Call your provider

-Finally, if the first 2 steps fail, pick up the phone and call the provider.
-They should be able to help you with the issue but do bear in mind that this may cost you as what you are looking for could be an extra feature that you currently don’t pay for.
-But if you can justify the money and it fixes the issue, then it is well worth it.
+Finally, pick up the phone and call your software provider.
+They should be able to help you with the issue.
+However, bear in mind that this may cost you, as the problem you are having can only be fixed with an update or extra feature.
+Which you will have to pay a bit more for.

-If you have tried the fix the issue yourself, ask colleges, and even the provider can’t help you, there is only one option left.
-Move on.
+If you have tried to fix the issue yourself, ask colleges and even the provider can’t help you, there is only one option left.
+Find a new HR system

-This is probably the hardest step, as it means you will now have to find a brand new system, which could potentially cost you more money . . . or could it?
+This is probably the hardest step, as it means you will now need to find a brand-new system, which could potentially cost you more money . . . or could it?

-Now finding a new system does require you to spend some time finding one that works for you, which means a lot of research and comparing providers.
+Finding a new system that works exactly how you want it, is not a quick and easy fix.
+You will have to spend time researching new providers and testing new software.
 To help you with this we have created a great guide on how you can compare multiple systems easily.